Wargames Research Group Ltd

 |De Bellis Antiquitatis Version 3.0 published September 2014. |

 by Phil Barker & Sue Laflin-Barker

 DBA is a set of quick-play rules with army lists for ancient and medieval wargames.
 DBA Version 3.0 is the latest version of the rules for recreating ancient and medieval battle with miniature figures.
 Further testing with the help of a large group of players all over the world has resulted in a set of rules which approximates more closely to what is known about ancient warfare than any of the earlier versions while still retaining the ability to provide and fast and enjoyable game.
 This edition contains the new DBA 3.0 rules, a set of diagrams to explain aspects of the rules and over 300 army lists covering the whole period and the whole world with description and further reading for each army.

 Simple Fast-play Fantasy Wargame and Campaign Rules with Army Lists.
+A hardback edition re-formatted to a smaller size and with larger, more legible text.
 These rules for heroic fantasy wargames stem from our alternative ancient and medieval rules titled "De Bellis Antiquitatis".
 We see no reason why fantasy warfare should not be as well researched as any other, the difference being that the sources are classical mythology, traditional folk tales and epics and the works of modern fantasy fiction and cinema.
 Army lists referring to specific works of fiction are included by the express permission of the authors when living.

 HOTT strikes the balance between humans and mythical creatures and between conventional generalship and magic withour letting unwanted complexity slow things down.
 The result is a fast, fun and challenging game which captures all the variety and adventure of fantasy battles.